 What Is The Wim Hof Method

-The Wim Hof method, as I know it consists of two things, breath exercises that change your inner chemistry and prepare you for the second part which is the cold therapy.
-Meditation is part of the program as it comes with breathwork and cold therapy, the method teaches you to be in the moment and to observe your reactions, both key components to meditation.
+The Wim Hof method, as I know it consists of two things, breath exercises that supposedly change your inner chemistry.
+And prepare you for the second part which is the cold therapy.
+Meditation is part of the program as it comes with breathwork and cold therapy.
+The method teaches you to be in the moment and to observe your reactions, both key components of meditation.

 A key element is also commitment.
-You decide that your are going to go through the exercises and just stop questioning yourself and just do them.
+You decide that you are going to go through the exercises and just stop questioning yourself and just do them.
 This teaches patience and dedication.